vmware/ansible-collection-alb/docs/avi_applicationpersistenceprofile.rst

                                                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - This field describes the object's replication scope.
+                  - This field describes the objects replication scope.
                 </div>
                                 <div style="font-size: small">
                   - If the field is set to false, then the object is visible within the controller-cluster and its associated service-engines.